 Duties of archeologists - what is a normal day like for an archaeologist?

 Many archeologists study pieces in private collections.
 Others continue to do digs (excavations) in fields, caves, on a glacier, or in the ocean.
-They begin by creating a grid of the site, so they can record the location of any artifact they find.
-As objects or items are discovered, the archeologists take pictures or make drawings, showing how it was positioned, as this may be important in understanding how the artifact was used.
+They begin by creating a grid of the site, so they can record the location of any artefact they find.
+As objects or items are discovered, the archeologists take pictures or make drawings, showing how it was positioned, as this may be important in understanding how the artefact was used.
 This record also helps other archeologists, who may never visit the original site.

 Many archeologists work in colleges, conducting research and teaching students, or in museums, where they research and maintain the collections.

 When it comes to professional CV writing, you may find that some of the duties listed above form part of your CV - so note them down now, whilst you remember.
 Even if you plan to use a CV writing service, you should still write them down, so that you don't forget them.

 The lifestyle of archeologists - Would an archaeology career suit you?

 - In the lab (identification).